eshsrobotics/website-challenge-2019/README.md

 * Add slightly more noise to website (line separators, etc.) (hold of until finish basic design)
 * Add many more pages and make design more interesting
 * Prevent split second of unstyled text (while custom ones are being loaded in)
+* Possibly have some way of viewing the Team's 3D Models bots
 ### Blogging System
 * Blogging system can be controlled by in-house (very basic) CMS
   * Make with NodeJS (running on localhost)